ibm-cloud-docs/vpc/cr-create-table.md

 # Creating a routing table
 {: #create-vpc-routing-table}

-Create a routing table to define rules to forward network traffic along the best path towards its destination.
+Create a routing table to define rules to forward network traffic along the best path toward its destination.
 For example, a routing table provides information for sending a data packet to the next hop on its route across the network.
 {: shortdesc}

-Ingress traffic from a particular traffic source is routed using the routes in the custom routing table that is associated with that traffic source.
+Ingress traffic from a particular traffic source is routed by using the routes in the custom routing table that is associated with that traffic source.
 If no matching route is found in a custom routing table, routing continues using the VPC system routing table.
 You can avoid this behavior with a custom routing table's default route with an action of **drop**.
 {: note}

-Prior to creating a routing table, ensure that you have at least one VPC.
+Before creating a routing table, ensure that you have at least one VPC.

 You can create a routing table for an IBM Cloud service by using the UI, CLI, or API.